elugens/hello-javascript/docs/general-javascript-questions/javascript-modules/modules-the-basics.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, in a module, top-level “this” is undefined.
-In comparison to non-module scripts, where "this" is a global object.
+Compared to non-module scripts, where "this" is a global object.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />